MEngSc Food Engineering FT

 ***Fees are subject to change Tuition fee information is available on the UCD Fees website.
 Please note that UCD offers a number of graduate scholarships for full-time, self-funding international students, holding an offer of a place on a UCD graduate degree programme.
 For further information please see International Scholarships.

-- A 4-year bachelors degree with a minimum upper second class honours (NFQ level 8) or international equivalence in a relevant Engineering programme.
+- A 4-year bachelors degree with a minimum upper second class honour (NFQ level 8) or international equivalence in a relevant Engineering programme.

 *Courses will remain open until such time as all places have been filled, therefore early application is advised